earthlab/earthlab.github.io/_posts/courses/earth-analytics-bootcamp/03-git-github-version-control/exercises/2018-07-25-git-github-version-control-05-guided-activity-pull-request.md

 ---
 {% include toc title="In This Lesson" icon="file-text" %}

 In this lesson, you will learn how to submit a pull request to suggest that your edits be included in another repository (e.g. the original repository from which you forked and cloned a repository).
-Specifcally, you will practice submitting a pull request of your updated `Jupyter Notebook` for Homework 1.
+Specifcally, you will practice submitting a pull request for your updated `Jupyter Notebook` for Homework 1.

 <div class='notice--success' markdown="1">